BobbyClasemann/barrenanalysis/README.md

 # Testing

+Go to the same directory that the Catch2 folder is in and type "Cmake Catch2"
+Then type "make"
+This will scan and build the dependencies of Catch2.
-To build the tests, type in the command line: g++ tests/BarrenAnalysis_tests.cc -o test -std=c++11.
+Once it's finished, type in the terminal: g++ tests/BarrenAnalysis_tests.cc -o test -std=c++11.
-To execute the tests, type ./test
+Then to execute the tests, type ./test if on MacOS or text.exe if on Windows